OWASP/raider/docs/dev/plugins.rst

 Regex
 +++++

-Use Regex plugin if the data you want extracted can be easily identified with a regular expression.
-The string matched in between ``(`` and ``)`` will be stored as the plugin's value.
+The Regex plugin extracts a matched expression from a provided string.

 Example: